Micro-Tidal Disruption Events at Galactic Centers: Observational Signatures

-and the viscous timescale of the disk is given by \cite{Shen:2019}
+and the viscous timescale of the disk is given by \citet{Shen:2019}

-where $h$ is the aspect ratio of the disk and $\alpha$ is the Shakura \& Sunyaev viscosity parameter.
-Transient accretion can be supercritical, so the disk may be closer to the slim-disk scenario \cite{Wen:2020}.
-The circulation timescale should describe the rise-up timescale of the flare, and the viscous time should better characterize the duration of the flare.
-As simulated above, by taking $b \sim R_{WD}$, $v_0 \sim 0.1 c$, we have $M_{acc} \sim 0.01 M_{\odot}$.
-The relevant range of variation is approximately $M_{acc}/M_\odot \sim \mathcal{O}(10^{-1}) -\mathcal{O}(10^{-2})$ for $v_0, b$ considered in Fig.~\ref{fig:mass_accreted}.
-The average accretion rate can be estimated as $\dot{M} \sim \frac{ M_{acc} }{t_{\rm vis}}$, and the luminosity
+where $h$ is the aspect ratio of the disk and $\alpha$ is the viscosity parameter.
+During the super-Eddington transient accretion, the disk may be better described by the slim-disk scenario with moderate $h$ \citep{Wen:2020}.
+The circularization timescale describes the rise-up timescale of the transient, and the viscous time better characterizes the duration of the transient.
+The average accretion rate can be estimated as $\dot{M} \sim m_{acc}/t_{\rm vis}$.
+Assuming an efficiency $\eta \sim 0.1$ for the conversion of gravitational binding energy to radiation \citep{Ulmer:1999,Kremer:2021ApJ}), the jet power is $L_{X} \sim \eta m_{acc}c^2/t_{\rm vis}$.
+For $b = R_{\rm WD}$ and $v_0=0.05c$, we have $m_{acc}=0.45M_\odot$ from Table~\ref{tab:summary}.
+The accretion rate is $\dot{M}\sim 0.03M_\odot/\rm s$, and the jet power is $L_{X} \sim 10^{51}$~erg/s,

-where $\eta \sim 0.1$ (as similar treatment in \cite{Ulmer:1999,Kremer:2021ApJ}) is the efficiency of conversion of gravitational binding energy to radiation.
-The luminosity can be up to $8 \times 10^{49} {\rm erg/s}$, assuming $M_{acc} \sim 0.01 M_{\odot}$ and $t_{\rm vis} \sim 16 s$.
-If a transient jet is also produced and is pointing to the Earth, there is possibly also a weak gamma-ray burst with peak luminosity